aeternity/aepp-playground/README.md

   - Byte code
   - Static Functions
   - Functions
-- Call Functions & Static Functions
+- Execute: Call Functions & Static Functions
-- Output of the function results will be printed on a terminal, or output log placeholder.
+- Execute: Output of the function results will be printed on a terminal, or output log placeholder.

 #### DApp Browser
 App Browser is an iframe instance that communicates with the Aepp iframe provider/protocol.